sugrado/car-rental-dotnet/README.md

 - GetCarDetails method is used in program.cs.

 Feb 5, 2021
--Car update method added.
+- Car update method added.
--Adding each method's sample usage to Program.cs
+- Adding each method's sample usage to Program.cs

 Feb 4, 2021
--Brand and Color objects have been added.
+- Brand and Color objects have been added.
--EntityFramework added.
+- EntityFramework added.
--GetCarsByBrandId and GetCarsByColorId methods added.
+- GetCarsByBrandId and GetCarsByColorId methods added.
--Some conditions have been added to add vehicles to the database.
+- Some conditions have been added to add vehicles to the database.

 Feb 1, 2021
--Add project files.
+- Add project files.